Christopher Warrington, MDiv

 Christopher has worked with Big Brothers Big Sisters where he mentored a boy for over 10 years and is still in touch with him, now a young man.

-Since then, Christopher married his wife Jenny (our COO!), in 2010.
+Since then, Christopher married his wife Jenny (our Director of Operations!), in 2010.
 The two of them reside in Phoenix and have four children.

 Lightning Round Questions